Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: The Bilevel Optimization Approach

 \subsection{The Bilevel Optimization Model}

 The decision variables of the optimization model are as follows: Binary variable $z_{hl}$ is 1 if the bus leg between the hubs $h,l \in H$ is open.
 Additionally, for each trip $r \in T$, binary variables $x_{hl}^r$ and $y_{ij}^r$ represent whether the route selected for trip $r$ utilizes the bus leg between the hubs $h,l \in H$, and the shuttle leg between the stops $i, j \in N$, respectively.
+Given a network design, variable $b^r$ corresponds to the weighted cost and inconvenience (i.e., trip duration) of trip $r \in T$ by considering the hub leg and on-demand shuttle components used in serving that trip.
+Similarly, variable $f^r$ is introduced in \eqref{eq:convenienceVariable} and represents solely the inconvenience of trip $r \in T$.
 The optimization model also uses a binary decision variable $\delta^r$ for each trip $r \in T'$ to represent whether its rider switches her travel mode to the ODMTS.
+Note that all riders of a trip $r \in T'$ are assumed to have the same adoption behavior with the same $\alpha^r$ value.
+Table~\ref{tab:problemParameters} provides a summary of the \textcolor{black}{main} sets, parameters and decision variables used in the optimization model.

 The optimization model is given in Figure \ref{fig:bilevel}: it consists of a leader model and a follower problem for each trip $r$.
-The leader problem (Equations \eqref{eq:upperLevelObj}-- \eqref{eq:continuousConstraint}) determines the network design between the hubs for the ODMTS, whereas the follower problem (Equations \eqref{eq:lowerLevelObj}--\eqref{eq:integralityFlowConstr}) identifies routes for each trip $r \in T$ by utilizing the legs of the network design along with the on-demand shuttles.
+The leader problem (Equations \eqref{eq:upperLevelObj}-- \eqref{eq:continuousConstraint}) determines the network design between the hubs for the ODMTS whereas, given this design, the follower problem (Equations \eqref{eq:lowerLevelObj}--\eqref{eq:integralityFlowConstr}) identifies routes for each trip $r \in T$ by utilizing the legs in this network along with the on-demand shuttles that can serve the first and last miles of the trip or provide a direct ride from its origin to destination.

-The leader objective \eqref{eq:upperLevelObj} minimizes the sum of (i) the investment cost of opening bus legs and (ii) the weighted cost and inconvenience of the trips of the existing riders, minus (iii) the revenues of those riders adopting the ODMTS.
-The modeling assumes that existing riders will remain loyal to the ODMTS, given that case studies have demonstrated that ODMTS improves rider convenience.
+The leader objective \eqref{eq:upperLevelObj} minimizes the sum of (i) the investment cost of opening bus legs, (ii) the weighted cost and inconvenience of the trips of the existing riders, and (iii) the weighted cost and inconvenience minus revenues of those riders adopting the ODMTS.
+As existing transit riders are assumed to adopt the ODMTS, their constant revenue component is omitted in the objective.
 Constraint \eqref{eq:upperLevelConstr1} guarantees weak connectivity between the hubs by ensuring the sum of incoming and outgoing open legs to be equal to each other for each hub.
+Although this formulation does not eliminate the potential of disconnected components in the network, the case studies under various demand patterns and parameter settings in Section \ref{sec:ODMTSDesign} always result in connected designs.
 Constraint \eqref{eq:userChoiceModel} captures the mode choice of the riders in $T'$ based on the ODMTS routes.